j0m0k0/j0m0k0/README.md

 - 👋 Hi, I’m @j0m0k0
 - 👀 I’m interested in Softwares specially Web Apps.
 - 🌱 I’m currently learning NodeJS
-- 💞️ I’m looking to collaborate on Creating a small funny website
+- 💞️ I’m looking to collaborate on A funny website
 - 📫 How to reach me: `j0m0k0 {!at} outlook {!dot} com`
 <!---
 j0m0k0/j0m0k0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.